Max Beerbohm: Early life

 From 1881 to 1885, Max – he was always called simply "Max" and it is thus that he signed his drawings – attended the day school of a Mr Wilkinson in Orme Square.
 Wilkinson, Beerbohm later said, "gave me my love of Latin and thereby enabled me to write English".
 Mrs Wilkinson taught drawing to the students, the only lessons Beerbohm ever had in the subject.

 Beerbohm was educated at Charterhouse School and Merton College, Oxford, from 1890, where he was Secretary of the Myrmidon Club.
 It was at school that he began writing.
 While at Oxford Beerbohm became acquainted with Oscar Wilde and his circle through his half-brother, Herbert Beerbohm Tree.
 In 1893, he met William Rothenstein, who introduced him to Aubrey Beardsley and other members of the literary and artistic circle connected with The Bodley Head.

 Although he was an unenthusiastic student academically, Beerbohm became a well-known figure in Oxford social circles.
 He also began submitting articles and caricatures to London publications, which were met enthusiastically.
 "I was a modest, good-humoured boy", he recalled.
 "It was Oxford that has made me insufferable."
 In March 1893, he submitted an article on Oscar Wilde to the Anglo-American Times under the pen name "An American".
 Later in 1893 his essay "The Incomparable Beauty of Modern Dress" was published in the Oxford journal The Spirit Lamp by its editor, Lord Alfred Douglas.

 By 1894, having developed his personality as a dandy and humourist, and already a rising star in English letters, he left Oxford without a degree.
 His A Defence of Cosmetics (The Pervasion of Rouge) appeared in the first edition of The Yellow Book in 1894, his friend Aubrey Beardsley being art editor at the time.
 At this time Wilde said of him, "The gods have bestowed on Max the gift of perpetual old age."

 In 1895, Beerbohm went to the United States for several months as secretary to his half-brother Herbert Beerbohm Tree's theatrical company.
 He was fired when he spent far too many hours polishing the business correspondence.
-There he became engaged to Grace Conover, an American actress in the company, a relationship that lasted several years.